 mm.
-CSR 38-2-7.5.l.4.A.
+CSR 38-2-7.5.1.4.A.
 This provision concerns public nursery associated with Homestead areas, and is amended by adding the word "village" between the words "homestead" and "area" in the first sentence.

-In its submittal of this revision, the WVDEP stated that the revision is intended to comply with the required program amendment codified in the Federal regulations at 30 CFR 948.16 (rrrrr).
-The requirement at 30 CFR 948.16 (rrrrr) provides for the amendment of: (1) CSR 38-2-7.5.a to clarify whether or not the calculated acreage of the Commercial Parcel(s) is to be summed with the total Homestead acreage for the purpose of calculating the acreage of other various components of the Homestead Area (such as Common Lands, Village Parcels, Conservation Easement, etc.); and (2) CSR 38-2-7.5.l.4 to clarify whether or not the acreage for the Public Nursery is to be calculated based on the amount of acreage available for the Village Homestead, the Civil Parcel, or the entire Homestead Area.
+In its submittal of this revision, the WVDEP stated that the revision is intended to comply with required program amendment codified in the Federal regulations at 30 CFR 948.16 (rrrrr).
+The requirement at 30 CFR 948.16 (rrrrr) provides for the amendment of: (1) CSR 38-2-7.5.a to clarify whether or not the calculated acreage of the Commercial Parcel(s) is to be summed with the total Homestead acreage for the purpose of calculating the acreage of other various components of the Homestead Area (such as Common Lands, Village Parcels, Conservation Easement, etc.); and (2) CSR 38-2-7.5.1.4 to clarify whether or not the acreage for Public Nursery is to be calculated based on the amount of acreage available for the Village Homestead, the Civil Parcel, or the entire Homestead Area.
+We find that as amended, the first sentence at CSR 38-2-7.5.1.4.A clearly provides that "the nursery shall be 1 acre per 30 acres of homestead village area."
+With the proposed change, WVDEP has clarified that the acreage for Public Nurserv is to be calculated based on the amount of acreage available for the Village Homestead.
+Therefore, we find that as amended CSR 38-2-7.5.l.4.A satisfies part (2) of the required program amendment at 30 CFR 948.16(rrrrr), and it can be removed.
+See Finding 2.gg., above for our finding on part (1) of 30 CFR 948.16(rrrr).
+The amended language is approved.